iiitl/student-hub/docs/AUTHENTICATION.md

 - **Account Linking**: Users who signed up with Google can set a password to use email login
 - **Password Management**: Users can change their passwords or reset forgotten passwords
 - **Profile Management**: Users can view and update their profile information
+- **Institutional Restriction**: Only students from IIITL (Indian Institute of Information Technology, Lucknow) are allowed to register and login

 ## Technical Implementation